walleyuan/SitecoreCognitiveServices/README.md

 __Configuration files__

-In order to prevent sharing API keys and local dev paths to the world two config files needs to be copied (to the same folder) and renamed:
+In order to prevent sharing API keys and local dev paths (the Unicorn serialization root) to the world two config files needs to be copied (to the same folder) and renamed.
+This is done by running the `setup-localdev.ps1` script located in the setup folder.
+This script will also set the Unicorn serialization root to math the folder in the repository so there's no need to copy yml files.

-- Copy `Sitecore.SharedSource.CognitiveServices\App_Config\Include\SitecoreCognitiveServices\SitecoreCognitiveServices.config.localdev` and remove the `.localdev` suffix.
-  - Enter your API Keys into the renamed SitecoreCognitiveServices.config file.
-- Copy `Sitecore.SharedSource.CognitiveServices\App_Config\Include\SitecoreCognitiveServices\UnicornSerializationRoot.localdev.config` and remove the `localdev` suffix.
-  - Update this config file with the full path in your local repository where the Sitecore items are serialized (this should end with `\serialization\Sitecore.SharedSource.CognitiveServices`).
+- Run the `setup-localdev.ps1` script (make sure that the PowerShell execution policy is at least set to [RemoteSigned](https://ss64.com/ps/set-executionpolicy.html)).
 - Update the publishing profile on the core library project with the path to your Sitecore webroot (so the publish goes to your local web root)
 - Build the projects (to ensure all the Nuget packages get downloaded because this doesn't always work right away)
 - Publish the core and launch demo projects onto your website